 - data visualization and demonstration for quick insights

 - causality and other contextual support narratives

-You'll notice, that while the last two are necessary for completed evaluative report, the first offers great insights into the impact hypothesis of an organization.
-Effectively demonstrating this hypothesis alongside a roadmap for data collection for analysis, is impact communication in its own right.
+You'll notice that while the last two are necessary for a completed evaluative report, the first offers great insights into an organization's impact hypothesis.
+Effectively demonstrating this hypothesis alongside a roadmap for data collection for analysis impacts communication in its own right.